 - The other eye sees God working.

-We must see today’s activities with an eternal perspective in order to keep a balanced view of life.
-We need to focus on both perspectives through the lenses of Scripture.
-As we do, our minds are renewed and we see both perspectives clearly.
+Can you see beyond your disappointment today?
+Determine to view today’s activities with an eternal perspective in order to keep a balanced view of life.
+Focus on both perspectives through the lenses of Scripture.
+As you do, your mind is renewed and you begin to see both perspectives clearly.